SaintSerhio/rsschool-cv/cv.md

 ## About me

 _I'm 39, I want to radically change the field of activity.
 And since my hobby was to learn something new, I decided to try my hand at layout.
 In my very humble opinion, the layout was given to me.
 Now it's the turn for JS, I really want not only to know DOMElement, but also to be able to write programs._

+_He took basic courses in layout (CSS, HTML, JS), SEO and Internet marketing.
+I got most of my knowledge by studying on my own._

+_I'm trying to work as a freelancer._